 Under the Student Details tab – select Curricular Activities.
 Select the child whose report you wish to view.

-Results will be available for Years 2-6 via the Parent Lounge on Friday 10th May after 3pm.
-Kinder and Year 1 reports will be sent home on Monday 13th May.
+Results will be available for Years 2 to 6 via the Parent Lounge on Friday 25th October, 2019.